junxit/us-congress-bills-114/metadata.md

 - 2016-03-14 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with amendments.
 With written report No. 114-227.
 - 2016-03-14 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with amendments.
 With written report No. 114-227.
 - 2016-03-14 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 387.
+- 2016-04-06 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S1773-1774; text of committee substitute as amended: CR S1773)
+- 2016-04-06 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S1773-1774; text of committee substitute as amended: CR S1773)